 SMC: The Extra Compensation Veterans Miss — and How to Qualify

-If you’ve already got a high VA rating, you might be eligible for something most veterans never apply for: Special Monthly Compensation (SMC).
+If you’ve already got a high VA rating, you might be eligible for Special Monthly Compensation (SMC), which is based on specific clinical findings and medical documentation of the severity of your conditions.

 💡 What Is SMC?

-SMC is an additional payment on top of your regular VA compensation.
-It’s designed for veterans with:
+SMC is an additional payment on top of regular VA compensation.
+It is determined by the VA for veterans with clinical documentation showing:

 • Severe disabilities